AGLAVAN99/book-search-app/README.md

 ## Overview:

-A book search application is a digital platform or program that allows users to search for and find books based on a variety of criteria such as author, title, genre, keywords, or other characteristics.
+A book search application is a digital platform or program that allows users to search for and find books based on a variety of criteria such as author, title, genre, year and a small description.
 These programs are frequently used by readers, book aficionados, scholars, and libraries to locate specific books or to browse a large selection of accessible titles.
 A well-designed book search application simplifies the process of discovering and purchasing books, making it a useful tool for both casual readers and book lovers.
 It offers users a rich, interactive experience that encourages them to explore and participate with the world of books.

 ## Technologies used: